Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Markov and ODE models

 \begin{remark} If either $\bar{S}(0)=0$ or $\bar{I}(0)=0$, there would be no epidemic in the limiting LLN deterministic model.
 Typically an epidemic starts with a small number of initially infectious individuals, which is not of the order of $N$.
 The description of the first phase of the epidemic, until the number of infectious reaches a ``positive fraction of $N$'' must be done by a stochastic model, the deterministic model becomes valid once a significant fraction of the total population is infectious.
 The stochastic model at the start of the epidemic can be well approximated by a branching process.
 We shall explain this below in Section~\ref{sec:varinfect}. \end{remark}

-In the next LLN result, we shall denote by $\bD$ the Skorokhod space of c\`adl\`ag real-valued functions on $ \R_+ $, endowed with the usual topology.
+In the next LLN result, we shall denote by $\bD$ the Skorokhod space of c\`adl\`ag real-valued functions defined on $ \R_+ $, endowed with the Skorokhod $J_1$ topology.
 The reader is referred to Subsection~\ref{subsec:D} in the Appendix below for its definition and properties. \begin{theorem} Under Assumption~\ref{AS-SIR-0},

 in probability, where $(\bar{S},\bar{I},\bar{R})$ is the unique solution of the system of ODEs

 with the initial condition specified by Assumption~\ref{AS-SIR-0}. \end{theorem} Note that $(\bar{S}(t),\bar{I}(t),\bar{R}(t))$ are, respectively, the proportions of susceptible, infectious and recovered individuals in the limit as $N\to\infty$. \begin{proof} Let us consider the proportions in the three compartments, \textit{\textit{i.e.,}} we divide equation~\eqref{eq:MSIR} by $N$, and define $M_{inf}(t):=P_{inf}(t)-t$, $M_{rec}(t):=P_{rec}(t)-t$.
 We obtain, with the notation $\bar{\Upsilon}^N(s)=N^{-1}\Upsilon^N(s)$,